QuantEcon/lecture-source-jl/source/rst/getting_started_julia/getting_started.rst

 .. code-block:: julia
     :class: no-execute

-    using IJulia
-    jupyterlab(detached = true)
+    using IJulia; jupyterlab(detached = true)

-Choose the default, ``y`` when asked to install Jupyter and then Jupyterlab via Conda
+Choose the default, ``y`` when asked to install Jupyter and then JupyterLab via Conda

-After the installation, a Jupyterlab tab should open in your browser
+After the installation, a JupyterLab tab should open in your browser

-(Optional) To enable launching Jupyterlab from a terminal, use :ref:`add Julia's Jupyter to your path <add_jupyter_to_path>`
+(Optional) To enable launching JupyterLab from a terminal, use :ref:`add Julia's Jupyter to your path <add_jupyter_to_path>`

 .. _package_setup: